 TVLINE | Some Arrowverse fans may be assuming that your Legends mystery role is the one to watch for as far as any “green” matters, but from what I’ve heard it’s your other guest appearances that really tell that story.

 That’s true.
 There was some press that was out there that I’m playing a mystery character on Legends, and from that kind of wording there was an assumption that because obviously Legends has a time ship, and they go through time and space, fans connected that to the Green Lantern Corps….
 Also, the last time you saw Diggle, he was on his way to Metropolis and was intercepted by a glowing, green box, so it was a logical step in assuming that….
 But on Legends, there’s a different character all together.
 It’s a historic character, a historical Western character (see exclusive photo above).
+UPDATE: Ramsey is playing Bass Reeves, a onetime enslaved Arkansan who grew up to the first Black Deputy U.S. Marshal west of the Mississippi River.

 To your other point, which is exploring what has happened to Diggle since encountering that green box, that will be explored in the other episodes – on Batwoman, Flash, Superman & Lois, and Supergirl.
 Whatever was in the box, he refused the invitation of.
 Let’s put it like that.
 But there are consequences to that.